Find the Best Grease Trap Cleaning Companies for Your Business

 Search providers near you

-Top Grease Trap Cleaning in Union, New Jersey Ranked
+Top Grease Trap Cleaning Companies in Union, New Jersey Ranked

 For any restaurant, cafeteria, or food service establishment in Union, New Jersey, effective grease trap cleaning isn't just a maintenance task-it's a critical legal requirement.
 The Township of Union enforces strict state and local codes, known as Fats, Oils, and Grease (FOG) regulations, designed to protect the public sewer system from blockages and environmental harm.
 Compliance involves a disciplined schedule of self-inspections, detailed record-keeping, and professional pumping by licensed contractors.
 Failure to adhere can result in significant fines, starting at $250 for a first offense, and liability for costly sewer cleanup.
 Understanding and partnering with a knowledgeable grease management service is essential for smooth, compliant operations.